realA10001986/VSR/README.md

 To trigger a "time travel" stand-alone, select the _Operation_ [button mode](#button-modes), and press button "9".

-You can also connect a dedicated time travel button to your VSR; the button must connect "TT" to "3.3V" on the "Time Travel" connector.
+You can also connect a dedicated time travel button to your VSR; the button must connect "TT" to "3.3V" on the 4-pin connector on the Control Board.
 Pressing this button briefly will trigger a time travel.

 Other ways of triggering a time travel are available if a [Time Circuits Display](#connecting-a-time-circuits-display) is connected.

+#### Time Travel output

+During a time travel sequence, the "IO14" connector's pin is HIGH (2.7-3.3V), otherwise LOW.
+This can be used for flux lights to light up during a time travel, for instance.

+Please do not power any peripheral through this pin; instead, use a Standard 3.3V relay module ("1 channel 3.3V relay module"), and connect
+- "GND" of the Control Board's connector to "-"/"GND"/"DC-" on the relay module,
+- "IO14" of the connector to "S"/"IN" on the relay module, and
+- "3.3V" of the connector to "+"/"VCC"/"3.3V"/"DC+" on the relay module.

 ## Temperature Display